 How to Create a Brand Style Guide

 To create an effective brand style guide, follow these four steps:

 - Discovery — Kick off the process with brand discovery work, including branding exercises, interviews, and audience research.

 - Goal Setting — Outline the key business objectives, like your company’s values, mission statement, long- and short-term goals, and the point of difference that sets you aside from others in your industry.

-- Audience Identification — Build out 2-3 customer personas, incorporating all critical demographic and behaviour information.
+- Audience Identification — Build out 2-3 audiences or personas, incorporating all critical demographic and behaviour information.